 Are Grid Services new?

-Grid services already exist in industrial and commercial energy markets.
-National Grid and the District Network Operators pay for grid balancing services to minimise risk of blackouts due to supply-demand mismatch.
-As an example, a factory that uses a lot of electricity may be paid not to operate during a period of high energy demand or when the local network is under strain.
-Owners of large scale batteries can also be paid to soak up excess generation or release when top up levels are required.
-The unit rate charged for the electricity bills for large commercial properties can vary every half hour (higher rates at times of peak demand) so commercial scale storage can be deployed to be used at peak hours, reducing the need to draw expensive energy from the grid.
+Grid Services already exist in industrial and commercial energy markets where National Grid and the District Network Operators pay for grid balancing services to minimise risk of blackouts in times of supply and demand mismatch.
+Owners of large batteries can also be paid to soak up excess generation or release when top up levels are required.

-It would be difficult for a single domestic scale battery to operate in the same manner as large commercial businesses: requiring half hourly billing, a plethora of contracts, and a means to control the battery in response to the signals from the grid.
-This is why we’re building a network of small-scale batteries, which when aggregated together can be utilised like large scale storage to help manage the peaks and troughs of energy production and customer demand for energy, thereby supporting the growth of renewables and small scale generators.
+It would be difficult for a single domestic battery to operate in the same way, which is why we’re building a network of small-scale batteries.
+When aggregated together, they can be used like large scale storage to help manage the peaks and troughs of energy production and demand.
+This supports the growth of renewables and an increase in number of small scale generators on the grid.

-The home batteries will all operate as a group, not individually, so an individual battery will not be responding to peaks and troughs of the grid by itself.
-As an example, in 24 hour period, the householder may see additional charge being fed to the battery during the night if there was excess wind energy available on the grid, but there is not enough demand on the network to make use of it.
-Alternatively, during the peak demand hours of early evening the battery would be used to power the house completely.
-Effectively, it’d remove the household’s consumption from the grid, thereby reducing demand.
-At all times the health of the battery is monitored and shown in the Powervault portal, where the amount of charging up, discharging and energy savings can also be seen.
+The Powervault 3 home batteries will all operate as a group, not individually, so your battery will not be responding to peaks and troughs of the grid by itself.
+The smart controls within the Powervault 3s can be synchronised by Powervault’s SmartStorTM software platform, and respond to signals from EDF’s PowerShift optimisation system when Grid Services are required.
+As an example, you may see a time during the night when the battery does a series of small charges and discharges, or an additional charge being fed to the battery during the night if there was excess wind energy available on the grid, but there is not enough demand on the network to make use of it.
+Alternatively, during the peak demand hours of early evening the battery would be used to power your house completely, removing your consumption from the grid, thereby reducing demand.
+At all times the health of the battery is monitored and you have full visibility of your amount solar generation, grid charging, and discharging in the Powervault Portal.